viamrobotics/docs/docs/services/motion/_index.md

 {{< alert title="Stability Notice" color="alert" >}}

-This method is experimental.
+The `heading` parameter is experimental.
+Specifying `heading` in a request to `MoveOnGlobe` is not currently recommended if the minimum turning radius of your component is greater than zero, as this combination may cause high latency in the [motion planning algorithms](/services/motion/algorithms/).

 Specifying `obstacles` in a request to `MoveOnGlobe()` will cause an error if you configure a `"translation"` in the `"geometries"` of any of the `GeoObstacle` objects.
-The translation feature is not yet supported by the [Navigation Service](/services/navigation/).
+Translation in obstacles is not supported by the [Navigation Service](/services/navigation/).

-Specifying `heading` in a request to `MoveOnGlobe` is not currently recommended if the minimum turning radius of your component is greater than zero, as this combination may cause high latency in the [motion planning algorithms](/services/motion/algorithms/).

 {{< /alert >}}